tapir-test/tapir-website/_docs/execution/JUnit4.md

 ---
 title: JUnit 4
 description: tapir provides the possibility to launch your tests with JUnit 4.
-Moreover, JUnit 4 can be used a reporting tool/format.
 permalink: /docs/execution/junit4/
 ---